-Big Maths Multiplication steps Big Maths Column Method steps 10 - 11 1
+Big Maths Multiplication steps Big Maths Column Method steps

+Eng matrie e enamini metrie a etcepe

+10 - 11 1

 The children are taught more formal methods of solving multiplication problems including 'Smile Multiplication'.

 They are taught to use the smile method of multiplication using the full written method and moving to 'brain only' calculations.